 Tissue Bank Team

 Azfar Neyaz, MD is an experienced anatomic pathologist who assists with tissue acquisition, tissue staining, and histological analysis for all projects.
 Under the guidance of Dr. Deshpande, he acquires human tissues and assembles tissue microarrays for a wide variety of projects across the Cancer Center.

 Linda Nieman, PhD

-Linda Nieman, PhD is a staff scientist with a PhD in Physics specializing in optical approaches to understand disease and response to therapy.
-Over the last 3 years, Dr. Nieman has provided essential expertise in the management of all microscopy platforms at the MGH Cancer Center including multispectral imaging, digital whole slide scanning, and confocal microscopy.
+Linda Nieman, PhD is the Technical Director for Imaging and Analysis with a PhD in Physics specializing in optical approaches to understand disease and response to therapy.
+Over the last 5 years, Dr. Nieman has provided essential expertise in the management of all microscopy platforms at the MGH Cancer Center including multispectral imaging, digital whole slide scanning, and confocal microscopy.
 In addition, she has developed algorithms for digital microscopy analysis with Halo and Visiopharm to generate quantitative and spatial data from images of tissue slides stained for cancer biomarkers.

 Anupriya Kulkarni, PhD